Leave a Message

 But technology works best when it is paired with human expertise.

-A Zestimate, AI home value, or automated valuation model can give you a starting point.
-A local Scottsdale real estate expert can help you understand what that number means, what it may be missing, and how to price your home for today’s buyers.
+A Zestimate, AI home value, or automated valuation model can provide a starting point.
+A knowledgeable Scottsdale real estate professional can explain what that number means, identify what it may be missing, and help position your home for today's market.

-In Scottsdale, where views, location, condition, lifestyle, upgrades, lot quality, and neighborhood micro-markets can dramatically affect value, that expert guidance is especially important.
+In Scottsdale—where views, location, condition, lifestyle, upgrades, lot quality, and neighborhood micro-markets can dramatically affect value—that professional guidance is especially important.

-If you are wondering what your Scottsdale home is worth, start with the tools.
+If you are wondering what your Scottsdale home is worth, start with the technology.
 Then take the next step.

-Contact Jeff Barchi with REMAX Fine Properties for a professional, local, market-informed pricing consultation.
-With 27 years of real estate experience and more than 1,300 successfully closed transactions, Jeff can help you understand your home’s true market position and create a strategy designed to help it sell.
+Contact Jeff Barchi with RE/MAX Fine Properties for a professional, local, market-informed pricing consultation.
+With 27 years of real estate experience and more than 1,300 successful transactions, Jeff can help you understand your home's true market position and develop a strategy designed to achieve the best possible outcome.

-For trusted guidance in Scottsdale, North Scottsdale, Paradise Valley, Phoenix, Cave Creek, Carefree, Fountain Hills, and the greater Scottsdale area, call or text Jeff Barchi at 602-558-5200 or visit HomeSellerArizona.com.
+For trusted guidance in Scottsdale, North Scottsdale, Paradise Valley, Phoenix, Cave Creek, Carefree, Fountain Hills, and the surrounding communities, call or text Jeff Barchi at 602-558-5200 or visit HomeSellerArizona.com.

 Work With Us